vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/B_Chemistry_Primer_Refresher.md

 Es
 Fm Md No
 Og
 Figure B.1 presents a stripped-down version of the periodic table.
-Addi- tional exploration of more fully-featured versions is encouraged.[^2]
+Additional exploration of more fully-featured versions is encouraged.[^2]
 It is natural to imagine that a first step in dealing with piles of atoms and/or molecules is being able to count them.
 But since individual atoms are fantastically small, the numbers can be overwhelmingly large.
 This is where the mole3 comes in.
 A mole is just a number, and that number is called Avogadro's number, having a value of NA = 6.022 × 1023, or 602,214,076,000,000,000,000,000, if written out.[^4]
 The way the mole is defined, essentially, is that 12.000000 grams of neutral carbon atoms (of the isotope having 6 protons and 6 neutrons in its nucleus) will constitute one mole of atoms.
 In this way, the masses of
 Figure B.1: Periodic Table of the Elements.
 This version is too small to permit names, so that only symbols are given.
 The more familiar elements are highlighted.
-Numbers represent the number of protons in the nu- cleus of the associated atoms.
+Numbers represent the number of protons in the nucleus of the associated atoms.

-[^2]: Perhaps at least identifying the high- lighted elements would be worthwhile.
+[^2]: Perhaps at least identifying the highlighted elements would be worthwhile.

 [^3]:
 the word molecule begins with mole.

-[^4]: Unfortunately, it can be hard to remem- ber if it is supposed to be 6.022 x $10^{23}$ or 6.023 x 1022.
+[^4]: Unfortunately, it can be hard to remember if it is supposed to be 6.022 x $10^{23}$ or 6.023 x 1022.
 For this reason, may be wise to forget about the 22 and just remember 6.0×1023, or even 6.023 × $10^{23}$ as something that is very slightly wrong but much better than being 10 times off!
 B.2 Stoichiometry
 376
 other elements-being comprised of an integer number of protons and neutrons5-will tend to be close to an integer number of grams.
 For instance, a mole of hydrogen atoms is very close to 1.00 grams.
 A mole of helium is very nearly 4.00 grams, nitrogen 14, oxygen 16, etc.